About Your Credit Score

 The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (very high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score is a result of your history of repayment.
-They don't consider income or personal characteristics.
+Credit scores only assess the information in your credit reports.
+They don't consider your income, savings, down payment amount, or demographic factors like gender, ethnicity, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was invented as a way to take into account only that which was relevant to a borrower's likelihood to pay back the lender.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to repay the lender.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
-Your score is calculated from the good and the bad of your credit history.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
+Your score results from positive and negative items in your credit report.
+Late payments count against your score, but a record of paying on time will raise it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your credit to calculate an accurate score.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to calculate a score.
 Some borrowers don't have a long enough credit history to get a credit score.
-They may need to spend some time building up credit history before they apply.
+They may need to spend a little time building a credit history before they apply.

-Homewithloan.com can answer questions about credit reports and many others.
-Call us at 972.798.2110.
+Homewithloan.com can answer your questions about credit reporting.
+Give us a call at 9727982110.